 For the Foundation Apprenticeship, the hours outlined in each section may vary depending on previous experience and attainment of the apprentice.
-Where a learner enters an apprenticeship agreement having previously attained or acquired some or all of the appropriate competence or knowledge, this prior learning needs to be recognised and documented using the relevant QCF credit transfer, QCF exemption or Recognition of Prior Learning (RPL) procedures.
+Where a learner enters an apprenticeship agreement having previously attained or acquired some or all of the appropriate competence or knowledge, this prior learning needs to be recognised and documented using the relevant Recognition of Prior Learning (RPL) procedures.